 These industries have customers that are notoriously slow payers.
 Luckily, there are a number of invoice financing companies in Georgia.
 Many are located around Atlanta, but there are factors located all through Georgia.
 Factoring receivables can help with short-term cash flow problems.

 A factoring company often has branches in several different states, but prefer to focus on invoice factoring companies located in the same state of the business client.
 There is a degree of local expertise that can be invaluable to a small business.
 Here are some invoice factoring companies headquartered in Georgia:

 - Eagle Business Credit (Kennesaw)

 - OTR Capital

 This is not meant to be a comprehensive list of companies that provide invoice factoring in Georgia.
-These companies provide non-recourse factoring, online reporting, collection and credit services and 24 hour funding for qualified businesses.
+There are others with operations in Georgia including Fleet One Factoring Bluevine, Fundbox and Riviera Finance in Alpharetta.
+These companies provide non-recourse factoring, online reporting, collection, asset based lending and credit services and 24 hour funding for qualified businesses.
 This type of factoring, while a bit more expensive than recourse financing, takes much of the default risk out of an invoice from a customer you may be worried about.
 Non recourse factoring can be thought of as a type of insurance and is something to consider if you have an outsized receivable whose loss would be severely detrimental to your business.